ucl-cssb/flopr/README.md

 When we run this function the absorbance is normalised, then the fluorescence and finally (if desired) the absorbance and fluorescence values are calibrated.
-Finally, the processed data is saved in a new .csv file is created with "\_processed" appended to the filename and with additional columns for each of the processed values.
+Finally, the processed data is saved in a new .csv file with "\_processed" appended to the filename and with additional columns for each of the processed values.

 We also save some .pdf images comparing the raw and normalised data, and images showing the fluorescence normalisation curves.
 Using these plots,